Travels From: New York

 Fees include airfare and ground transportation for events in the United States.

 With news moving at a fast and furious pace, Fleischer focuses on the hottest controversies of the day providing a detailed, in-depth analysis of the latest news coming out of Washington as only a political communications veteran can.
-With the signature wit and humor he used to handle the toughest of questions in the White House Briefing Room, Fleischer looks at the Obama Administration, Congress, the budget, foreign policy and the ever-changing multitude of issues that play out each day.
+With the signature wit and humor he used to handle the toughest of questions in the White House Briefing Room, Fleischer looks at the Obama Administration, Congress, the budget, U.S. foreign policy, the battle between the Democrats and the Republicans for the White House in 2016 and the ever-changing multitude of issues that play out each day.
 He also takes audiences inside the White House for an amusing and informative glimpse of what life is like on the “inside the bubble.”

 In his thought-provoking exploration of the peace process between Israel and the Palestinians, Fleischer focuses on why the crisis in the Middle East is one of the most important problems facing the international community and how the turmoil in Tunisia, Libya, Yemen, Bahrain, Saudi Arabia and other Arab countries will impact the peace process.
 Fleischer takes sides; he credits Israel as the only democracy in the Middle East and notes the sacrifices they have made for peace.
 He asks where the moderate Arabs are and he’s sharply critical of the Palestinian leadership’s failure to confront terror.
 His insider’s view of the inner workings of the White House – Fleischer sat in on summit meetings between President Bush and Israeli, Arab and Palestinian leaders -- validate his unique perspective regarding the Middle East.
 Audiences will be inspired by Fleisher’s informative understanding of the region’s complexities, his stories, and his hopes for the future.